 PfA aims ‘extends beyond [the] academic, technical or vocational’ learning and ‘provides for pupils’ broader development, enabling them to develop and discover their interests and talents’ (Ofsted EIF, 2019).
 There is a focus on the individual pupils’ personal development with careful consideration and analysis of their strengths and needs, ensuring that during EHCP Annual Reviews/PCRs, pupils have aspirational short- and long-term outcomes to work towards.

-As our pupils’ transition to further education, training, bespoke packages or work, we support them and their families to choose the right pathway to adulthood.
+As our pupils transition to further education, training, bespoke packages or voluntary or paid work, we support them and their families to choose the right pathway to adulthood.

 Click here to find out more about Preparation for Adulthood at our school.